MEMORIAL DAY SALE

 One of our favorite ski towns in Colorado is Crested Butte.
 (Wondering what a “butte” is?
 A butte is simply a mountain with a somewhat flat top.)
 A bit off the beaten path and not nearly as crowded as other Colorado resort towns, Crested Butte looks like it’s frozen in time, very much like how it may have looked as a mining town in the 1880s.
 Established as a historic district in the 1970s, the town preserves its old-time feel with its less traveled roads and original architecture.
+But while this may be a small town, it’s big-time skiing here — perfect for those of us big frogs who crave a small pond!
+Crested Butte is billed as “Colorado’s Last Great Ski Town” and is known for its “extreme skiing” with more than half of the terrain designed for advanced and expert skiers.
+But novices — and families — can also find a memorable vacation here.

 Getting to Crested Butte, Colorado and Parking Tips

-The nearest “large” town to Crested Butte is Gunnison, so if you’re arriving to Crested Butte by plane, you’ll likely have a stop at Denver International Airport before arriving at the Gunnison-Crested Butte (GUC) airport.
+The nearest “large” town to Crested Butte is Gunnison, so if you’re arriving at Crested Butte by plane, you’ll likely have a stop at Denver International Airport before arriving at the Gunnison-Crested Butte (GUC) airport.
 Once you arrive, you’ll have about a 30-mile drive to Crested Butte via an airport shuttle or rental car.
 The Alpine Express shuttle offers door-to-door service from the airport to the town of Crested Butte and to the ski area.
 Because the town is small, walkable and has a free town shuttle (more on that later), we recommend taking the airport shuttle and skipping the car rental.

 If you’re visiting Crested Butte from the Denver area and not flying, you’ll likely take Highway 285, which is arguably one of the prettiest drives Colorado has to offer.
-Without any weather or traffic delays, you can expect about a four and a half to five-hour drive.
+Without any weather or traffic delays, you can expect about a four-and-a-half to five-hour drive.

 The Mountain Express (known as the MX) is the free bus to get around Crested Butte.
 Buses run about every 15 minutes making it very easy to get around.
 The main shuttle hubs are at Mountaineer Square at the Crested Butte Mountain Resort and Old Town Hall on Elk Avenue.
 If you need to park your rental car, there is free parking at two town lots, free street parking on Elk Avenue and also paid winter parking at Crested Butte Mountain Resort at $15 per day ($25 overnight).
 Parking is free at Crested Butte Mountain Resort during the summer months only.

 The town’s main street, Elk Avenue, is lined with historic buildings, galleries, shops and restaurants.
-As such, it’s also been designated as a creative and national historic district — pretty amazing for a place where only about 1,700 people live year round!
+As such, it’s also been designated as a creative and national historic district — pretty amazing for a place where only about 1,700 people live year-round!

 Where to Stay in Crested Butte, Colorado